aegatlin/react-flat-store/README.md

 ### Store

-`Store` is a React component that stores the state.
+`Store` is a React component that provides the state for its component hierarchy.
 There are no required props.

 ```tsx
 function Parent() {